Sylgau-exe/pmo-activity-tracker/README.md

 | 💼 consulting | Consulting | BL Camions, Capacity Planner |
 | 📊 tools | Tools | Financial Dashboard, Invoice Tracker, Activity Tracker |
 | 🚢 speaking | Speaking | Cruise Content, Presentations, Destination Talks |

+## ARGUS Personality

+ARGUS provides contextual insights based on your board state:

+**When stale tasks exist:**
+> "I've spotted 3 tasks gathering dust.
+Shall we revisit them?"

+**When blockers exist:**
+> "2 tasks are blocked.
+Every blocker is a decision waiting to be made."

+**When WIP exceeded:**
+> "WIP limits exceeded in In Progress.
+Focus beats multitasking."

+**When all clear:**
+> "All systems nominal.
+Your flow looks healthy today."

 ## API Endpoints